-Staffers typically travel between Amman and Israel every Friday and Saturday, but they were sent home a day early this week after last week's ransacking of the Israeli Embassy in Cairo by protesters and plans for anti-Israel protests this week in Amman.
+The official, who asked not to be identified in keeping with diplomatic protocol, said the staffers typically travel from Amman to Israel every Friday and Saturday.
+They were sent home a day early this week after last week's ransacking of the Israeli Embassy in Cairo by protesters and plans for anti-Israel protests this week in Amman.

-The turnout for Thursday's demonstration in the Jordanian capital, however, was small and the Israeli ambassador returned Friday.
+The turnout for Thursday's demonstration in the Jordanian capital, however, was small.

-The full embassy staff is expected to be back at work Sunday in Amman.
+The full embassy staff is expected to return Sunday to work in Amman.

-The protesters are calling for the closure of the embassy, the expulsion of the ambassador and annulment of the 1994 peace treaty that established diplomatic relations between Jordan and Israel.
+The main group calling for the protests seems to be an organization called Jamee al-Kalouti, or JAK.
+Dozens of its members have protested at the embassy every Thursday for years to denounce Jordan's ties with Israel.
+The group calls for the expulsion of the ambassador and annulment of the 1994 peace treaty that established diplomatic relations between Jordan and Israel.

 Eyewitnesses reported that security was increased around the already-fortified embassy in the western part of Amman in anticipation of the protest.